clopez/wksnap/README.md

 ### Using wksnap headless

-It needs either a Wayland or a X server.

-But it is possible to run it headless with Xvfb

-For example:

-* Execute Xvfb on a terminal
+You can use xvfb-run for running it headless

+* Install xvfb
 ```
-Xvfb :67 -screen 0 1280x720x24 -nolisten tcp
+apt-get install xvfb
 ```

-* In another terminal run it like:
+* Run wksnap with it:
 ```
-DISPLAY=:67 wksnap uri file
+xvfb-run wksnap uri file
 ```

 ## TODO